mrPronin/job-search-2.0/README.md

 ## TODO
 - [x] use "openai/gpt-4o-mini" instead of Azure hosted solution
+- [x] update installation section, fix existign issues, use virtual environment
 - [ ] use CrewAI decorators (@CrewBase, @agent and @task), create entities from conig/*.yml
+- [ ] update job_search_expert to use a real source of positions (Ln)
+- [ ] try to use local llama3.2 for some tasks

 ## Installation